nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

       Expected: The elderly with NRIC `S1486256J` is marked as called.
 The status message shows the details of the elderly marked as called.
 Their next call date should be updated.

 4. Mark an elderly with a non-existent NRIC
    1. Prerequisite: List all elderly using the `list` command.
-No elderly with the NRIC `S3916784J` is in the list.
+There must **not** be an elderly with the NRIC `S3916784J` is in the list.
    2. Test case: `mark S3916784J`<br>
       Expected: No elderly with the NRIC `S3916784J` is marked as call.
 Error message is shown in the status bar.
 The list remains the same.